google/WebFundamentals/src/content/en/fundamentals/performance/prpl-pattern/index.md

 bundling (reduced latency) without actual bundling.
 Keeping resources separate means they can be cached efficiently and be shared between pages.

+HTTP/2 Push needs to be utilized with care, as it forces data to the browser, even if the file is already in the browser’s local cache or bandwidth is already saturated.
+If done wrong, performance can suffer.
+[`<link rel="preload">`][Resource hints] might be a good alternative to allow the browser to make smart decisions about the prioritization of these requests.

 ## Conclusion

 Loading the code for routes more granularly and allowing browsers to schedule